slic3r/Slic3r-Manual/src/first-print/working-with-models.md

     format is deemed a standard it has yet to be widely adopted in the 3D maker community.

+-   [3MF](https://3mf.io/) is a XML-based file format, similar to AMF in features and capabilities.
+    It is supported natively by Windows 3D Builder.

 Finding Models
 --------------

 The 3D model files may come from an online repository, such as Thingiverse[^1] or GrabCAD[^2], or be created from a CAD program, such